svan-jansson/graphql_demo/README.md

-# graphql_demo
+# GraphQL Demo

-Demo of a GraphQl API in .NET 5
+Demo application and slides for a GraphQL API in .NET 5.
+Used to demostrate core differences between GraphQL and REST.